How to Make An Email With A Custom Domain

 Enter your business details

-4. Now add your contact info and click “Next.”
+4. Provide your contact information and click “Next.”

 Enter your name and existing Gmail account